College rowing in the United States: Coastal Athletic Association

 The Coastal Athletic Association (CAA), known before 2023 as the Colonial Athletic Association, began official sponsorship of women's rowing as the conference's 23rd sport in March 2009.
 Previously, the conference championships were held unofficially as the Kerr Cup, hosted by Drexel University.
 The first CAA women's rowing championship was conducted on April 18, 2009, in Philadelphia with races in the Varsity 4+, Second Varsity 8+, and Varsity 8+.
 The event was conducted in conjunction with the Kerr Cup on the Schuylkill River along historic Boathouse Row.
 The most recent championship in May 2024 was held on the Cooper River in Pennsauken, New Jersey.
 Four full CAA members currently sponsor women's rowing at the intercollegiate level—the University of Delaware, Drexel University, Monmouth University, and Northeastern University; they are joined by four associate members in Eastern Michigan University, the University of California, San Diego (UC San Diego), the University of Connecticut (UConn), and Villanova University.

 Delaware and Eastern Michigan left CAA rowing after the 2024–25 season.
 Eastern Michigan's full-time home of the Mid-American Conference established its own rowing league in 2025–26, with Delaware (which left the CAA for full membership in Conference USA at that time) becoming an associate member.

+UC San Diego will leave in 2027 to join the rowing-sponsoring West Coast Conference.
+At the same time, Fairfield will join from the Metro Conference.

-In the table below, departing schools are indicated in pink.
+In the table below, departing schools are indicated in pink and incoming schools in green.